Septic to Sewer Introduction

 Q: I am a property owner within the conversion area.
 Is this going to financially impact me?

 A: Yes, there will be costs associated with the assessment and impact fees.
 Property owners were notified via certified mail on June 26, 2017 as to the assessment amount.
-The Map ID No. on the notification can be compared to the interactive map.
 In addition to the assessment amount, owners connecting to sewer would also incur the following:

 |Sewer Impact Fee Per Code 201.09